Indian Succession Act 1925 Part V: Ultimate Guide to Intestate Succession Laws for Christians in India

 Intestate succession = Distribution of property where a person dies without a valid will.

-Applicability of Part V – Indian Succession Act, 1925
+Applicability of Part V of the Indian Succession Act

 - Indian Christians

-- Certain marriages under the Special Marriage Act where parties are not governed by separate personal succession laws
+- Certain persons married under the Special Marriage Act

 - Hindus